Margaret Britton Vaughn

-Margaret Britton Vaughn (born 1938 in Murfreesboro, Tennessee) is Tennessee's poet laureate.
+Margaret Britton Vaughn (July 16, 1938 – June 27, 2026) was an American poet laureate.

-Vaughn is a long time resident of Bell Buckle, Tennessee and operates a store in the pictured downtown area.
+Vaughn was a long time resident of Bell Buckle, Tennessee and operated a store in the pictured downtown area.

-Personal life
+Background

-Vaughn was born on July 16, 1938, in Murfreesboro, Tennessee.
+Vaughn was born in Murfreesboro, Tennessee on July 16, 1938.
 Her father, Winfred Vaughn, a fire fighter, was killed in the line of duty when Vaughn was 9 months old.
 When Vaughn was four years old she moved with her remarried mother and brother to Gulfport, Mississippi.

-Vaughn was baptized Methodist the Methodist church and raised in the Church of Christ.
-She now attends the Episcopal Church.
+She was baptized Methodist the Methodist church and raised in the Church of Christ.
+She attended the Episcopal Church.
 Her belief in hypocrisy and unnecessary rules of the church inspired her book You're Laughing, Ain’t Ya, God?